Working with MathML

 Wolfram Research was a key participant in the development of MathML and is committed to supporting this important web technology.
-Mathematica includes full support for MathML 2.0.
-You can import MathML equations into a Mathematica notebook and evaluate them, or export equations from a notebook as MathML and paste them into an HTML document.
-There are also several kernel commands for converting between MathML and the boxes and expressions used by Mathematica to represent mathematics.
+The Wolfram Language includes full support for MathML 2.0.
+You can import MathML equations into a Wolfram Language notebook and evaluate them, or export equations from a notebook as MathML and paste them into an HTML document.
+There are also several kernel commands for converting between MathML and the boxes and expressions used by the Wolfram Language to represent mathematics.

 Syntax of MathML